 - When they involve changes in expenditure requirements associated with inflation and currency fluctuations.

 Appointments or confirmation of appointments to the following subsidiary bodies and committees takes place in the Fifth Committee:

 - The Advisory Committee on Administrative and Budgetary Questions

 - The Board of Auditors

 - The Investments Committee

 - United Nations International Civil Service Commission

 - Independent Audit Advisory Committee

 Vacancies are usually announced in early March.
-Announcements are contained in notes issued by the Secretary-General under the agenda item Appointments to fill vacancies in subsidiary organs and other appointments.
+Announcements are contained in notes issued by the Secretary-General under the agenda item Appointments to fill vacancies m subsidiary organs and other appointments.